versioned/versioned-admin/README.md

 ## Backlog (Sprint)

-* Use the same util library as versioned2

 * On login - if there is no default space we need to bail out.
   Need a filter that requires an account/space.